Explore History in Oklahoma City

 Built in 1903 by early-day entrepreneur Henry Overholser, considered by many to be the “father of Oklahoma City,” the Overholser Mansion was the first true mansion in Oklahoma City.
 Today, the home is owned by the Oklahoma Historical Society, and it still stands as a tribute to one of the city’s remarkable families.
 Visitors can take guided tours Tuesday through Saturday to view the home’s beauty for themselves.

 The Skirvin Hilton is conveniently located near several downtown OKC attractions, including Bricktown, Chesapeake Energy Arena, the Oklahoma City National Memorial and much more.
 The hotel originally opened in 1911 and was named for its founder, William Balser “Bill” Skirvin.
 Recently restored to its original façade, the hotel today combines historic beauty with modern luxury and continues to be one of the most coveted Oklahoma landmarks.

 Our Vibrant Continuing Care Retirement Community in OKC

 Concordia Life Care Community is conveniently located in northwest OKC, so residents enjoy easy access to all the downtown area has to offer.
 You’ll enjoy a variety of events and activities both on and off campus to ensure you enjoy plenty of social engagement and opportunities to enhance your mind, body and soul.
-Learn more about senior living in Oklahoma City and what life at Concordia is truly like by contacting us today.
+Learn more about senior living in Oklahoma City, including independent living, and discover what life at our continuing care retirement community is truly like by contacting us today.